danbev/learning-assembly/README.md

 and the next instruction.
 Instructions can alter this indirectly by jumping which causes this pointer to move.

-The `data pointer` is used to keep track of where the data in memory starts.
+The `data/stack pointer` is used to keep track of where the data in memory starts.
 This is what is referred to as the stack.
 When you push a new data element onto this stack the pointer moves down in memory.